 The high-energy pulses of ultraviolet light penetrate only a tiny amount of the cornea and have the ability to remove as little as 0.25 microns of tissue at a time.
 (One micron is a thousandth of a millimeter.)

 An excimer laser corrects nearsightedness by flattening the cornea; it corrects farsightedness by making the cornea steeper.
-Also, astigmatism can be corrected by smoothing an irregular cornea into a more normal shape.
+And astigmatism can be corrected by smoothing an irregular cornea into a more symmetrical shape.

 Excimer lasers are controlled by computer settings programmed to correct your specific refractive error.
 Your surgeon will program the excimer laser with the desired measurements in order to reshape your cornea and treat your prescription.
 The quantity and pattern of tissue removal are unique to each patient.